Martin's Conjecture in the Enumeration Degrees: Further Questions

 \end{question}

 Another direction of inquiry comes from the separation between uniformly and non-uniformly $e$-invariant functions.
-We saw that the combinatorics of $\mathcal{K}$-pairs are incompatible with uniformity, but not with $e$-invariance.
+We saw that the combinatorics of $\ca{K}$-pairs are incompatible with uniformity, but not with $e$-invariance.
 In \hyperref[cor:unifregresiveconstant]{Corollary~\ref{cor:unifregresiveconstant}}, we saw that regressive uniformly $e$-invariant functions are trivial (locally constant), but we do not know if the same is true when we drop uniformity.

-\begin{question} Is there an $e$-invariant function $f$ such that $f$ is regressive and ${f\restriction \deg(A)}$ is not constant for all $A\subseteq \omega$? \end{question}
+\begin{question} Is there an $e$-invariant function $f$ such that $f$ is regressive and $f\restriction_{\deg(A)}$ is not constant for all $A\subseteq \omega$? \end{question}

+A different approach to study determinacy in the enumeration degrees was suggested by Slaman (personal communication).
 The failure of the Cone Theorem in the enumeration degrees leaves open whether some of the consequences of determinacy can still be proven.
-For example, a classical application of TD shows that there is a cone $\mathcal{C}$ of Turing degrees such that every cone $\mathcal{D}_T(\geq\tdeg{d})$ above an element $\tdeg{d}\in\mathcal{C}$ has the same first-order theory.
-The same argument can be used to show that, under TD, there is a total enumeration degree $\tdeg{t}$ such that for all total degrees $\tdeg{d}\geq\tdeg{t}$, the cone of enumeration degrees $\mathcal{D}_e(\geq\tdeg{d})$ has the same first-order theory as $\mathcal{D}_e(\geq\tdeg{t})$.
+For example, a classical application of TD shows that there is a cone $\ca{C}$ of Turing degrees such that every cone $\ca{D}_T(\geq\tdeg{d})$ above an element $\tdeg{d}\in\ca{C}$ has the same first-order theory.
+The same argument can be used to show that, under TD, there is a total enumeration degree $\tdeg{t}$ such that for all total degrees $\tdeg{d}\geq\tdeg{t}$, the cone of enumeration degrees $\ca{D}_e(\geq\tdeg{d})$ has the same first-order theory as $\ca{D}_e(\geq\tdeg{t})$.
 However, this is false for arbitrary enumeration degrees.
-For example, the proof of downwards density of $\mathcal{D}_e$ relativizes to any total degree; thus, for a total degree $\tdeg{t}$, $\mathcal{D}_e(\geq\tdeg{t})$ has no minimal degrees \cite{gutteridgeResultsEnumerationReductibility1971}.
-In contrast, by a theorem of Calhoun and Slaman \cite{calhounP20EnumerationDegrees1996}, above every total degree there is a degree $\tdeg{a}$ such that $\mathcal{D}_e(\geq\tdeg{a})$ has a minimal degree.
+For example, the proof of downwards density of $\ca{D}_e$ relativizes to any total degree; thus, for a total degree $\tdeg{t}$, $\ca{D}_e(\geq\tdeg{t})$ has no minimal degrees \cite{gutteridgeResultsEnumerationReductibility1971}.
+In contrast, by a theorem of Calhoun and Slaman \cite{calhounP20EnumerationDegrees1996}, above every total degree there is a degree $\tdeg{a}$ such that $\ca{D}_e(\geq\tdeg{a})$ has a minimal degree.

 \begin{question} Assume TD.
-Is there a cone $\mathcal{C}$ of enumeration degrees such that for every cototal degree $\tdeg{a}\in\mathcal{C}$, $\mathcal{D}_e(\geq\tdeg{a})$ has the same theory? \end{question}
+Is there a cone $\ca{C}$ of enumeration degrees such that for every cototal degree $\tdeg{a}\in\ca{C}$, $\ca{D}_e(\geq\tdeg{a})$ has the same theory? \end{question}